One of the most challenging phases of Content Marketing is winning the SEO battle. That’s because of two main reasons:

 Want To build Links To Win SEO?

 Link building is a jaw-breaking SEO activity.
 At the same time, we need those links to boost ranking and traffic.

 In this post on Ryan’s blog, I discussed how I build my links.
-But a dangerous link build exercise I see today is outsourcing to link building and guest posting services randomly picked online.
+But a dangerous link-building exercise I see today is outsourcing to link-building and guest posting services randomly picked online.

 Therefore, I recently did some surface research and came up with a list of guest posting services for SEO link building.
 During this period, I spoke with my friend Sunil Gupta, the guy managing Trafficora and my simple conclusion is you should deal with reputable SEO consultants and avoid being overwhelmed by scams in the industry.

-Now, build links by submitting guest posts on sites with clean SEO profile.
+Now, build links by submitting guest posts on sites with clean SEO profiles.
 You may hire someone to create your content.
 But pay keen attention to domains that link back to your site.

 Furthermore, Jyoti Chauhan posted a guest post on my blog about buying backlinks.
 This is a quick and dangerous way to build links.
 If you want those toxic links to ruin your SEO campaigns, go buy from Fiverr

 If you want to rank easily on any search engine, your best friend is low competition.
 We all have just 10 spots on Google page 1 (For instance).
 The more the struggle for it, the tougher the fight.